 Some students continue their education and pursue their PhD (Doctor of Philosophy) degree.
 Commonly called a "doctorate degree," these degrees can be obtained in almost any major, and take approximately three years of full-time study to complete.

-What is a department certificate, and which ones are offered at SMC?
+department certificate, and which ones are offered at SMC?

 Department certificates are designed for individuals seeking very short-term education and training in preparation for work.
 Department Certificates have fewer than 18 units of coursework required, focus on a specific career area, and do not include General Education or elective classes.
-For a list of available Department Certificates, or for more information on Department Certificates, please view Department Certificates.
+For a list of available Department Certificates, or for more information on Department Certificates, please view

-What happens if I'm disqualified?
+- What happens if I'm

 If you are on Academic Probation, you will become disqualified if you do not achieve a cumulative GPA of 2.0 or higher in the semester subsequent to the semester you were placed on probation.
 If you were on Progress Probation, you will become disqualified at the end of the subsequent semester when the cumulative percentage of units you receive of W (Withdrawal), I (Incomplete) or NP (No Pass) reaches or exceeds: